Adhiambo-Cynthia/Event-Manager/README.md

 ```
 npm install -g json-server
 ```
-#### We then turns on json-server and tells it to watch our db.json file, which is our mock database.
+#### We then turn on json-server and tells it to watch our db.json file, which is our mock database.
 ```
 json-server --watch db.json
 ```